carnivuth/labcraft/readme.md

 mv sample.yml playbooks/group_vars/all/vault.yml
 ```

+### PROXMOX HOST BACKUP

+Host backups are done trough the use of borg and a cronjob script, after running the `configure_proxmox.yml` playbook configure ssh authentication to storage box

 ### UPDATE MANAGEMENT

 To avoid having to run ansible manually every time there is an update do the following